charliegdev/reading-list/render-props.md

 # Render Props

-Render props is a way of enabling code logic reuse by providing a component its `render` function as a prop.
+Render props is a way of enabling code reuse by telling a component how it should render; this is usually done by passing the `render` function as a prop.

 ## Motivation

 Normally if we have some common logic to reuse among different components, we can extract them into a React-agnostic separate file.
-This approach works well, until the common logic involves view.
-Here is an example: assume we just made a component that trackers a user's mouse position on screen, and print in on screen:
+This approach works well until the common logic involves view.
+Here is an example: assume we just made a component that trackers a user's mouse position on the screen, and print in on screen:

 ```javascript
 import React, { useState } from 'react';